10 Common Monthly Expenses To Include In Your Budget

 Debt obligations might include:

-However you choose to categorize them is up to you, of course; just be sure you’re including them in your monthly expenses when working with a budget.
+Of course, you can categorize them however you like; just be sure to include them in your monthly expenses when working with a budget.

 5. HealthCare

-Health care expenses are important to track because believe it or not, it’s possible to waste money in the area of health care just as it is with any other category.
+Health care expenses are essential to track because, believe it or not, it’s possible to waste money in health care just as it is with any other category.

-One benefit of having a budget and tracking your expenditures each month is that you will more easily be able to recognize where you’re wasting money.
+One benefit of having a budget and tracking your expenditures each month is that you will more easily recognize where you’re wasting money.

-In the case of health care, waste it can be as simple as choosing a name brand drug over a generic drug.
+In the case of health care, waste can be as simple as choosing a name-brand drug over a generic drug.

 Examples of health care expenses:

-Again, with healthcare expenses, it can be helpful to save in advance if you’re expecting a big medical expense down the road such as surgery, the birth of a child or braces for one of the kids.
+Again, with healthcare expenses, it can be helpful to save in advance if you’re expecting a considerable medical expense down the road, such as surgery, the birth of a child, or braces for one of the kids.

 Tip: Want an easy way to budget?
 Check out Tiller which uses spreadsheets but pulls in all of your bank account info automatically.